 History of the Miniature Bull Terrier

-One look at the Miniature Bull Terrier and you’ll see that this dog is a breed all its own.
+With one look at the miniature bull terrier, you’ll see that this dog is a breed all its own.
 The characteristic egg-shaped head and triangular eyes give few insights into the breed’s history.
-However, we know that, like all miniature breeds, the MBT was bred down into a smaller package from the standard type of the breed.
+However, like all miniature breeds, we know that the MBT was bred down into a smaller package from the standard bull terrier.

-The standard bull terrier is commonly thought to have been developed in the mid-1800s from a cross between the old English bulldog, the English white terrier, the English greyhound, and Dalmatian.
-From this canine conglomeration emerged a terrier that excelled at hunting and killing rats in ‘sporting events’ where spectators placed bets on the outcomes.
+The standard bull terrier is commonly thought to have been developed in the mid-1800s from a cross between the old English bulldog, the English white terrier, the English greyhound, and the Dalmatian.
+From this canine conglomeration emerged a terrier that excelled at hunting and killing rats in sporting events where spectators placed bets on the outcomes.

 Seeing the breed’s tenacity, hunters started breeding a miniature version to serve as smaller "ratters" that could hunt small prey even in tight quarters.
-The miniature bull terrier today holds onto the tenacity of the terrier and often exhibits a strong prey drive, however the playful and sweet nature of the mini is what makes this breed stand out as an outstanding companion animal.
+The miniature bull terrier today holds onto the tenacity of the terrier, and the breed often exhibits a strong prey drive.
+However, the playful and sweet nature of the mini is what makes this breed an outstanding companion pet.

 One of the most famous mini bull terriers is the icon for shopping superstore Target.
-Bullseye, aptly named for the red circles adorning a snowy white coat has been appearing in print and television ads for the company since 1999.
+Bullseye, aptly named for the red circles adorning his snowy white coat, has been appearing in print and television ads for the company since 1999.
 Interestingly, this is also the same year that the MBT gained official breed recognition from the AKC.

 Miniature Bull Terrier Care

-Training a mini bull terrier will likely be your greatest delight and biggest challenge.
+Training a mini bull terrier will likely be your greatest delight and hardest challenge.
 Owners of an MBT simultaneously sing their praises while lamenting their stubborn streak.
-This is typical for terriers, and the mini bull terrier got a full-size dose of ‘tude.
+This is typical for terriers, and the mini bull terrier has a full-sized dose of attitude.

 Patient, consistent, and firm training will go a long way in helping this pint-sized terrier learn to listen and obey your commands.
 It’s highly beneficial to enroll your dog in obedience classes from the start to help establish good pack leadership principles.

-Some people say that bull terriers are particularly dog aggressive, but other experienced owners point out that good socialization is the key—as it is with any dog breed.
-Still, it’s wise to keep in mind that this breed was developed to hunt small game so their prey drive is strong and might overrule good training on occasion.
-Some people say that their mini bull terrier can’t be trusted off leash, while others find it possible—as long as they let their pooch choose his own path.
+Some say that bull terriers are particularly dog-aggressive, but other experienced owners point out that good socialization is the key (as it is with any dog breed).
+Still, it’s wise to keep in mind that this breed was developed to hunt small game, so their prey drive is strong and might overrule good training on occasion.
+Some owners note that their mini bull terrier can’t be trusted off-leash, while others find it possible—as long as they let their pooch choose his own path.

-The stubborn streak of mini bull terriers sometimes leads to a state of "shutdown."
-More than one MBT owner has reported carrying their dog back from a walk where he or she decided against taking one single step more.
-This mental shutdown can also occur during training activities or when your MBT is protesting some new change in routine.
+The stubborn streak of mini bull terriers sometimes leads to a state of "shutdown," in which the dog abruptly loses interest in an activity.
+This mental shutdown can also occur during training or when your MBT is protesting a change in routine.
 These types of challenges require patience and determination to work through, and it’s also important to make training a mentally stimulating activity for your MBT.